Title-1

 Ready to Meet Standard T, Build a Compliant Pupil Profile, and Implement “In Place Of” Programming?

-Start a 30-day free trial with full platform access, no credit card required.
-Or schedule a free QuickStart with a consultant who understands Wisconsin’s five identification domains, pupil profile requirements, and DPI Toolkit program characteristics.
+Start a 30-day free trial with full platform access — no credit card required.
+Or schedule a free QuickStart with a consultant who knows Wisconsin’s five identification domains under PI 8.01(2)(t)2, the multi-measure pupil profile and equity responsiveness rule, the DPI Toolkit’s nine program characteristics including the “in place of” standard, and the PI 8.03 enforcement chain that makes Standard T compliance both legally and financially consequential.

 Call +1 (203) 680-8301 · Email [email protected]